masqm/Faster-Mean-Shift/README.md

     #Obtain results
     labels  =  cluster.labels_

-If you encounter any problem or find a bug during using, you are very welcome to contact me by (Mengyang.Zhao@tufts.edu).
+If you encounter any problem or find a bug during using, you are very welcome to contact me by (Mengyang.Zhao.TH@dartmouth.edu).
 If you use this code for your research, please cite our [paper](https://doi.org/10.1016/j.media.2021.102048).
 Thanks!